Slackadays/Chata/README.md

 Chata is a programming language that's made just for DSP, or Digital Signal Processing.

-Chata aims to let you do awesome things like music effects and accelerated communications by getting rid of all the junk associated with other kinds of DSP programming.
+Chata aims to let you do awesome things like music effects and accelerated communication by getting rid of all the junk associated with other kinds of DSP programming.

 # The Problem 😕